Meziadin Indigenous Protected Area

 Even if a project meets our eligibility criteria, there are a few activities and costs that we don’t fund, including:

-• Capital or infrastructure costs, such as land or buildings
+• Capital costs, such as land or buildings

 • Activities that primarily provide financial benefits for individuals